Sheepolution/how-to-love/book/chapter2.md

 --Output: 8
 ```

-Run your code, and your console should say ``8`` .
+Run your code (meaning press F6 and then close the window to show the output) and your console should say `8` .

-``a`` and ``b`` are what we call *variables*.
+`a` and `b` are what we call *variables*.
 A variable is a word in which you can store a value.
 The number 4 is always 4, and 35 is always 35, but a variable can be anything you want it to be.
 Hence the name variable.

 The word in which you store a value can be almost anything.
 ```lua